-Test fuel pressure with a fuel pressure gauge.
-Check the service manual for the proper fuel pressure for the vehicle being tested.
+Use a fuel pressure gauge to test fuel pressure.
+Check the service manual for the proper fuel pressure for the engine being tested.
 Find the fitting; it is typically on the fuel rail.
 If not, a special fitting from a fuel injection kit will be required.
-After properly installing the gauge, secure it and turn the ignition key to the on position; it should indicate fuel pressure.
+After properly installing the gauge, secure it, and turn the ignition key to the on position, it should indicate fuel pressure.
 Start the engine; the fuel pressure should remain the same.
-Snap the throttle and make sure it increases.
-This an indication of a good fuel pump.
+Snap the throttle and make sure it increases; this an indication of a good fuel pump.

-Test a vacuum operated fuel pressure regulator's operation by removing the vacuum line while monitoring fuel pressure.
+Test a vacuum-operated fuel pressure regulator by removing the vacuum line while monitoring fuel pressure.
 The pressure should increase (5-15 psi.).
-A ruptured fuel pressure diaphragm will leak fuel into this vacuum line.
+A ruptured fuel pressure diaphragm leaks fuel into this vacuum line.
 Check with the manufacturer's manual for special procedures.
 Some fuel pressure regulators are electric and controlled by a control module (PCM).